Amy Hempel: Awards

 In 2000, Hempel received the Hobson Award and was awarded with a Guggenheim Fellowship.
 In 2006, she was awarded a USA Fellowship grant by United States Artists, an arts advocacy foundation dedicated to the support and promotion of America's top living artists.
 She won the Ambassador Book Award in 2007 for her Collected Stories, which was also named as one of The New York Times Ten Best Books of the year.
+Collected Stories was also a finalist for the PEN/Faulkner Award.
 In 2008, she won the Rea Award for the Short Story.
 In 2009, she received the PEN/Malamud Award for Short Fiction along with Alistair MacLeod.
 In 2015, Hempel received the John William Corrington Award for Literary Excellence from Centenary College.